irizwaririz/AWS-Machine-Learning-Foundations-Scholarship/Lesson 3/Self Test Questions.md

     </details>

-* True or False: The learning objective of reinforcement learning (RL) is to maximize the total cumulative record.
+* True or False: The learning objective of reinforcement learning (RL) is to maximize the total cumulative reward.
     <details>
       <summary>Show answer</summary>